pulumi/docs/content/registry/packages/google-native/api-docs/compute/alpha/getnetwork/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">bool</span>
     </dt>
     <dd>{{% md %}}Whether subnet routes with public IP range are exported.
 The default value is true, all subnet routes are exported.
-The IPv4 special-use ranges (https://en.wikipedia.org/wiki/IPv4#Special_addresses) are always exported to peers and are not controlled by this field.{{% /md %}}</dd><dt class="property-required"
+IPv4 special-use ranges are always exported to peers and are not controlled by this field.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="importcustomroutes_csharp">
 <a href="#importcustomroutes_csharp" style="color: inherit; text-decoration: inherit;">Import<wbr>Custom<wbr>Routes</a>